dat17v1/2_10_databaser/materials/exercises.md

 You should use the database "[my_first_database.sql](https://github.com/dat17v1/2_10_databaser/blob/master/materials/my_first_database.sql)"

 The content of this file you copy and then paste it into the Console window (database - intelliJ) and hit the execute button.
+Then you will have a database called my_first_database.

 ## Write the SQL statements for: